triestpa/Guttenberg-Search/README.md

 Feel free to compare your local result against the completed sample hosted here - https://search.patricktriest.com/

-## Disadvantages of Elasticsearch
+## 9 - Disadvantages of Elasticsearch

-### Resource Hog
+### 9.0 - Resource Hog

 Elasticsearch is computationally demanding.
 The [official recommendation](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html) is to run ES on a machine with 64 GB of RAM, and they strongly discourage running it on anything with under 8 GB of RAM.
-Elasticsearch is an in-memory datastore, which allows it to return results extremely quickly, but also results in a very significant system memory footprint.
+Elasticsearch is an *in-memory* datastore, which allows it to return results extremely quickly, but also results in a very significant system memory footprint.
 In production, [it is strongly recommended to run multiple Elasticsearch nodes in a cluster](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/distributed-cluster.html)  to allow for high server availability, automatic sharding, and data redundancy in case of a node failure.

 I've got our tutorial application running on a $15/month GCP compute instance (at [search.patricktriest.com](https://search.patricktriest.com)) with 1.7 GB of RAM, and it is *just barely* is able to run the Elasticsearch node; sometimes the entire machine freezes up during the initial data-loading step.
 Elasticsearch is, in my experience, much more of a resource hog than more traditional databases such as PostgreSQL and MongoDB, and can be significantly more expensive to host as a result.

-### Syncing with Databases
+### 9.1 - Syncing with Databases

 In most applications, storing all of the data in Elasticsearch is not an ideal option.
 It is possible to use ES as the primary transactional database for an app, but this is generally not recommended due to the lack of ACID compliance in Elasticsearch, which can lead to lost write operations when ingesting data at scale.
 In many cases, ES serves a more specialized role, such as powering the text searching features of the app.
 This specialized use requires that some of the data from the primary database is replicated to the Elasticsearch instance.